abhijeetgawas19/Data_Structure_using_C/README.md

 		- Union .
 		- Intersection.
 - **Linked List**
+	- **Singly Linked List**
 		- Create and Display Singly Linked List.
 		- Count Number of Nodes in Linked List.
 		- Sum of Linked List Elements.
 		- Search Element in Linked List.
 		- Maximum and Minimum Elements in Linked List.
 		- Insert All Location (Beginning, Middle, End).
 		- Delete All Location (Beginning, Middle, End).
 		- Linked List Elements are Sorted or Not?.
 		- Remove Duplicate Elements from Linked List.
 		- Display the Linked List Reverse Order and Reverse the Linked List.
 		- Concatenation of 2 Linked List
+		- Loop in the Linked List
+	- **Circular Linked List**
+	- **Doubly Linked List**
+	- **Circular Doubly Linked List**
 - **Stack**
 	- Create and Display Stack.
 - **Queue**